This post may contain affiliate links. Please see my disclosure policy for details.

 Looking for Outlander locations around Edinburgh?

-There are so many Outlander film sites in and around Edinburgh, you’ll be spoiled for choice.
+There are so many Outlander film sites in and around Edinburgh, that you’ll be spoiled for choice.
 So, check out my list of Outlander locations in Edinburgh here.
 Or, if you’re really keen, check out this complete guide of Outlander filming sites in Scotland and around the world.

 Inside the city, there are some more spots that you can visit including Summerhall, which has a lecture room that Claire used in Boston.

 Gosford House featured as Helwater Estate and Preston Mill was used to film Lallybroch Mill in Season one.
 The Roslin Glen Gunpowder Mills were used for a heartfelt argument in season one and Glencorse Old Kirk was where Jamie and Claire tied the knot.

 Heading to Glasgow next?
 Don’t miss this list of Outlander locations in Glasgow here